Electronic Frailty Index

 Using eFI to identify people with lower levels of frailty, before they have significant unplanned service use, means these individuals can be targeted with appropriate preventative interventions.

 The film below provides information on how to access the eFI report in Scottish Primary Care Information Resource (SPIRE), and this information is also available in the guide below.

 Tools and resources

 - Frailty and the Electronic Frailty Index - This guide provides health and social care organisations with information on frailty and the electronic frailty index.

-- Severe frailty - Paul Baughan, GP and National Clinical Lead for Palliative and End of Life Care, shares how his practice used the eFI to identify a person with escalating frailty and the subsequent support provided by the multidisciplinary team.
+- Severe frailty: In this case case study Paul Baughan, GP and National Clinical Lead for Palliative and End of Life Care, shares how his practice used the eFI to identify a person with escalating frailty and the subsequent support provided by the multidisciplinary team.

-- Midlothian HSCP - This case study describes the approach taken by Midlothian HSCP to using data to improve the care of people with frailty.
+- Midlothian HSCP Case Study: This case study describes the approach taken by Midlothian HSCP to using data to improve the care of people with frailty.

-- Dalhousie Medical Practice - This case study describes a project undertaken by a GP to improve the continuity of care for people with frailty.
+- Dalhousie Medical Practice Case Study: This case study describes a project undertaken by a GP to improve the continuity of care for people with frailty.

-- In this video Jamie Megaw, Strategic Programme Manager for Midlothian HSCP, shares the experiences and benefits of using the eFI to identify people with frailty in GP practices across Midlothian HSCP.
+- Midlothian HSCP video: In this video Jamie Megaw, Strategic Programme Manager for Midlothian HSCP, shares the experiences and benefits of using the eFI to identify people with frailty in GP practices across Midlothian HSCP.

-- In this short video Paul Baughan, GP and National Clinical Lead for Palliative and End of Life Care, talks about using the electronic frailty index (eFI) to identify people with frailty in a semi-rural GP practice.
+- Using the eFI: In this short video Paul Baughan, GP and National Clinical Lead for Palliative and End of Life Care, talks about using the electronic frailty index (eFI) to identify people with frailty in a semi-rural GP practice.